papsti/intro-to-github-demo/README.md

 # intro-to-github-demo
-An example of creating a repository on Github.com
+An example of creating a repository on Github.com.

+Includes an example analysis of Palmer penguin body weight vs flipper length.